Reporting Abuse to Internet Platforms

 According to Facebook’s Community Standards the following things count as abuse.
 Except, well, um, when they are mysteriously seen as okay.

-Direct Threats
+Direct threats

 “Facebook carefully reviews reports of threatening language that may cause serious harm to public and personal safety along with theft, vandalism and financial safety”

 Most of Facebook’s policies are targeted to protect English speaking users.
-If a threat is made in another language or in a different cultural space, Facebook does not recognise it.
+If a threat is made in another language or in a different cultural space, Facebook often does not recognise it.
 When Afghan women have their profiles hacked, Facebook moderators cannot understand the implications.
 A beer mug may be innocent to American eyes but in Afghanistan it carries a life sentence.

-Bullying and Harassment
+Bullying and harassment

 “Facebook believes in the freedom of speech, however, if certain content is posted specifically targeting an individual to shame and humiliate them, then this content can be removed.”

 Facebook often doesn’t see misogyny as harassment.
-When Australian writer Clementine Ford uploaded a topless picture of herself, she received a barrage of with vicious, threatening, sexually explicit messages.
+When Australian writer Clementine Ford uploaded a topless picture of herself, she received a barrage of vicious, threatening, sexually explicit messages.
 According to Facebook, these messages were acceptable as per their guidelines.

-Sexual Violence and Exploitation
+Sexual violence and exploitation

 “We remove content that threatens or promotes sexual violence or exploitation.
 This includes the sexual exploitation of minors, and sexual assault.
 Our definition of sexual exploitation includes solicitation of sexual material, any sexual content involving minors, threats to share intimate images, and offers of sexual services”